MicrosoftLearning/mslearn-mlops/documentation/02-aml-job.md

 To complete this challenge successfully, you should be able to show:

 - A successfully completed job in the Azure Machine Learning workspace.
+The job should contain all input parameters and output metrics for the model you trained.

 > **Note:**
 > If you've used a compute instance for experimentation, remember to stop the compute instance when you're done.
-You can use the **Stop compute instance** workflow to stop the compute instance in your Azure Machine Learning workspace with GitHub Actions.

 ## Useful resources